TanveerMittal/BERT-Feature-Type-Inference/README.md

 # BERT for Feature Type Inference

-This repository contains the release of 2 BERT CNN models for Feature Type Inference produced by senior data science capstone at UC San Diego.
+This repository contains the release of 2 BERT CNN models for Feature Type Inference produced by my senior data science capstone at UC San Diego.
 This source code contains torch hub entrypoints to allow for anyone to easily use our models as well as code to benchmark these models against the ML Data Prep Zoo benchmark data.

 This work was completed as a part of Project SortingHat out of the [ADA lab](https://adalabucsd.github.io/index.html) at UCSD with the mentorship of Professor Arun Kumar.

-## References:
+## Resources:
 ------------------
 - [Model Training and Experiment Code](https://github.com/TanveerMittal/Feature_Type_Inference_Capstone)
 - [ML Data Prep Zoo](https://github.com/pvn25/ML-Data-Prep-Zoo)